gvp-study/CarND-Advanced-Lane-Lines/Advanced-Lane-Finding-Project.md

 ```
 The result is two smooth curves that fit the left and right lines of the lane shown in blue and red in the figure below.
 Note that these are plotted in the warped overhead image view.
-The polynomial coefficients can be used to analytically compute the radius of curvature of the left line as shown below.
+The polynomial coefficients can be used to analytically compute the radius of curvature of the left line using the formula as shown below.
 I found that the left and right lines differ in radius.
+I use only the left line curvature for display.
 Note that the recalculation multiplies both coordinates by their corresponding meters_per_pixel factors so the resulting curvature is in meters.

 ```python
 # Convert pixels to meters